 - event attendance like conference (for Facebook events you have access to, that are associated with a Facebook page)

 Facebook’s advertising apparatus also incorporates Instagram’s advertising infrastructure, as well as Facebook “audience network” across thousands of apps, meaning you can target the same person across many different ad placements.
+With the growth of ecommerce, the introduction of direct selling and competition from newcomers like TikTok, Instagram has introduced better targeting options and business support.

 What types of paid social targeting methods are there?